wp-plugins/wp-grins-ssl/readme.txt

 = Why did this start with version 2? =
 Because the previous fork-source was 1.0, and this is really just an extension of all that work.
 Wanted to keep Ronafly's credits up in there!

-= My smilies are squished! =
-You may want to add some padding to your CSS theme.
-I don't like forcing my tastes on others, but the smilies are easy to change just for their click-display: `#wp_grins img {padding-right:1px;}`